Enhancing the Sensitivity to Seesaw Predictions in Gauged $B-L$ Scenarios: Main results

 \section{Main results}

 We first show results for the SBN program (SBND, MicroBooNE, ICARUS-BNB) experiments, and for the DarkQuest experiment, in their sensitivity to HNL decays with dominant mixings to either muon ($U_\mu$) or tau ($U_\tau$) flavors for two mass ratio benchmarks $m_{Z^\prime}/m_N = 2.1$ and $m_{Z^\prime}/m_N = 5$ in Fig.~\ref{fig:sbn_sensitivity}, where the event rate is driven by all the visible modes of the decaying HNL, including both the leptonic and hadronic final states.
 In calculating this number, we have adopted a 20\% efficiency factor.
 This mimics the cuts one needs to apply to bring the background from neutrino interactions to a negligible level.
 In principle, the efficiency should depend on the decay channel and the mass of the HNL, but as shown in \cite{Coloma:2020lgy, Ballett:2019bgd}, using 20\% is still conservative.
 In addition, a timing measurement of the HNL signal has been demonstrated to significantly reduce backgrounds~\cite{SBND:2024vgn}.
+In the present work, we take this signal efficiency as an assumption, as it would be subject to change given a realistic dedicated background reduction analysis by the experiments.
 The sensitivity curves are then drawn from the iso-event contours corresponding to 3 events, or a 95\% confidence level of a zero Poisson background after the signal efficiency has been taken into account.
-Here we have fixed the gauge coupling of the $Z^\prime$ to be $g_{B-L}=10^{-4}$.
-For the SBN program experiments shown, which use the 8 GeV BNB proton beam, we do not find significant sensitivity from electron/positron bremsstrahlung, resonant production, or neutral meson decays; the primary sensitivity is due to $Z^\prime$ production from proton bremsstrahlung of the 8 GeV proton beam impinging on the beryllium target.
-We also indicate the region of the parameter space where light neutrino masses can be explained by the seesaw mechanism with the shaded band; the lower limit of this region is obtained by considering the standard seesaw formula